peter88213/nvhelp-de/source/file_menu.rst

 This allows you to view the *.novx* project file with a web browser.

 .. figure:: _images/file_menu01.jpg
-   :alt: Edge browser screenshot
+   :alt: Edge browser Screenshot

-   Edge browser screenshot
+   Edge browser Screenshot

 .. hint::